adamjdev/Tweakable-KitPVP-Repo/README.md

 Tweakable-KitPVP-Dummy-Repo
 ===========================

-This is a dummy repository for Tweakable KitPVP's wikipedia page + bug logging.
+This is a repository hosting Tweakable KitPVP 1.0's source code, and contains the bug reporting and wikipedia page for Tweakable KitPVP 2.0.0